Photographer Spotlight – AaronVan

 Before finding yourself in food and beverage, you developed a background in many things including art direction and design.
 How does this play into the photographer you are today?

-I use a combination of Canon 5D Mark IVs, my Hasselblad, and occasionally a 4X5 rail camera, each has qualities that make them perfect for what I want to achieve.
 This is a great question and one I talk about often with clients.
 My background in design and advertising allows me to understand the challenges my clients face when it comes to their design and the assets I’m creating for them.
 It also allows me to communicate better with their agencies and design teams to know what they need me to deliver and sometimes even to anticipate their needs on a project and deliver them plenty of options without being asked.
 I’ve been told time and time again by clients and agencies how much they love working with me for this one point alone.

 I also think my style has developed quite differently from other food and beverage photographers as my designer’s eye is always influencing how I photograph a scene.
 I have a deep understanding of how the eye moves through an image and how the brain works when looking at something.
 I understand the psychology of what makes an image flow effortlessly and I know what details will make the brain stop and say “that’s not quite right”.
 Given that background, not only am I able to avoid the small details that might hinder an image, but I’m able to use that knowledge to create an image that can connect with a viewer in a different way.